What we know about how Pence’s day unfolded on Jan. 6

 On Monday, Jan.
 4, Eastman and Trump pressed Pence to go along with the scheme in an Oval Office meeting.
 And at a rally that night in Georgia, Trump said his fate rested in his vice president’s hands.
 “I hope Mike Pence comes through for us,” he told the crowd.

-Trump continued to push in an Oval Office meeting the next day, where he again urged Pence to use powers the vice president did not possess to overturn the will of voters.
-Pence by then made clear that he was unconvinced.
+Trump continued to push in an Oval Office meeting the next day, again demanding Pence use powers the vice president did not possess to overturn the will of voters.
+Pence made clear he was unconvinced.

 That day, Jacob sent a memo putting in writing his conclusion that if Pence followed Eastman’s proposal, he would likely lose in court, at best, or spark a constitutional crisis, Politico first reported.
 The tensions were so high that Pence’s chief of staff, Marc Short, placed a call to Pence’s lead Secret Service agent that day, The New York Times first reported, informing him that the vice president’s refusal to go along with Trump was about to become public.